derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 ping rpi-cdl.local
 ```
 With this IP address it is easy to access the Raspberry Pi with an SSH capable tool like
 putty.
 Figure 1.2 shows a screenshot of the applicationputtywith the local IP address of the Raspberry Pi, the Port 22 and the connection type SSH marked.
 These settings can be saved and used for later access.
-If the Raspberry Pi was connected over another LAN-connection, the IP address needs to be updated.
+If the Raspberry Pi was connected over another LAN-connection, the IP address would have needed to be updated.

 ### Deploy Code to Raspberry
 The required scripts and documents are already available on Git-Hub as [DigitalTwin_Airquality_For_Covid_Risk_Assessment](https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment).
-To Clone the project onto raspberry pi just run the command with project our project https link which can be found under Git-Hub project page under clone section.
+To Clone the project onto raspberry pi just run the command with our project https link which can be found under Git-Hub project page under clone section.
 ```sh
 git clone https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment.git
 ```